collaborativebioinformatics/Disease_Subtyping_2022/README.md

 # Discussion

+We have created a basic validation platform for driver mutation and subtype specific drug predictions for colorectal cancer.
+There are four general directions toward which we'd like to expand.
+First, having a more automated data import and metadata harmonization pipeline for transcriptional and clinical data, leveraging modern data sharing and management techniques.
+Second, developing a semantic web based learning system off the back of this analysis, such that scores can be continually be refined as more biobanks, clinical trials and RWE comes online.
+Third, developing both a proteomic and DNA-based method for CMS subtyping that can be leveraged as clinical diagnostics.
+Fourth, expanding this analysis to other cancers that have identified CMS, such as ovarian, bladder and small cell lung cancer.

 # References

 [^1]: Buechler SA, Stephens MT, Hummon AB, Ludwig K, Cannon E, Carter TC, Resnick J, Gökmen-Polar Y, Badve SS.
 ColoType: a forty gene signature for consensus molecular subtyping of colorectal cancer tumors using whole-genome assay or targeted RNA-sequencing.
 Sci Rep. 2020 Jul 21;10(1):12123. doi: 10.1038/s41598-020-69083-y.
 PMID: 32694712; PMCID: PMC7374173.